Bealby/magnet-fishing/README.md

 to flow against a fixed background image when scrolling.

-The headers for each page will have a 'Call for action' to draw users to enagage with the content.
+The headers for each page will have a 'Call for action' to draw users to engage with the content.

 Much of the layout of the Website used the `Bootstrap Grid System` of `containers`, `rows` and `columns`; styled by css.
 This allowed